 Points Scoring Metric Notes 1 CRS a.
 Locality has identified vulnerable populations that are subject to flooding and coastal storm hazards.
 2022 DRAFT Richmond-Crater Hazard Mitigation Plan at Section 4.6 discusses the population of the Richmond-Crater region and identifies vulnerable populations that may require special consideration when developing hazard reduction strategies and public outreach programs (see Sections 4.6.2 on Language, 4.6.3 on Age, 4.6.4 on Education, and 4.6.5 on Income).
 Further, Figure 5.6 on p.
 5-37 maps Social Vulnerability to Flood Hazards in the Richmond-Crater region.
 Further, Section 7 of the 2022 DRAFT Richmond-Crater Hazard Mitigation Plan discusses jurisdictionally specific Mitigation Action Plans (MAPs), and there is a separate ranking for each MAP's impact on socially vulnerable populations.
 0 b.
 Locality has engaged vulnerable populations and provided them with meaningful information (e.g., in their own language, relevant to their circumstances) relating to their vulnerability to coastal storm hazards.
 2022 DRAFT Richmond-Crater Hazard Mitigation Plan, p.
 6-153 (Hopewell Mitigation Action 3): "Target FEMA's repetitive loss property, and those in the surrounding repetitive loss area, for specialized outreach and mitigation activities."
-P. 6-29 (Regional Mitigation Action 12) includes a public
+P. 6-29 (Regional Mitigation Action 12) includes a public education/awareness component: "Enhance other outreach efforts to educate the public about hazard risk and regional resilience."

-education/awareness component:

-"Enhance other outreach efforts to

-educate the public about hazard risk and

-regional resilience."
 Further, Goal 1 on p.

-1-3 states the following sub-goal for the

-region as a whole and for each

-community: "Conduct outreach and

-educational opportunities for diverse

-groups of citizens" (as part of a larger

-effort to "[e]quitably prepare and protect

-the whole community against natural
+1-3 states the following sub-goal for the region as a whole and for each community: "Conduct outreach and educational opportunities for diverse groups of citizens" (as part of a larger effort to "[e]quitably prepare and protect the whole community against natural hazards."

-hazards."
 Finally, Section 4.6.4 on p.
-4-27

-states that demographics on education,

-age, and English fluency "are important to

-keep in mind when developing public
+4-27 states that demographics on education, age, and English fluency "are important to keep in mind when developing public outreach programs."

-outreach programs."

 Per p.
 11 of the Hopewell Executive Summary (from the Richmond-Crater Hazard Mitigation Plan), locality Emergency Management staff are engaged in an ongoing, medium-priority effort to "[d]istribute brochures and use other means to educate the public regarding preparedness and mitigation."
 However, per locality staff, they take an "all-hazard" approach to outreach, so have not engaged in coastal storm-specific outreach to vulnerable populations.
+1 c.
+Locality has worked with vulnerable populations to increase their emergency preparedness and evacuation plans so they know their risk and know what steps should be taken during and after an event.
 Per p.
 11 of the Hopewell Executive Summary (from the Richmond-Crater Hazard Mitigation Plan), locality staff are engaged in an ongoing, medium-priority effort to "[d]istribute brochures and use other means to educate the public regarding preparedness and mitigation."
 Per locality staff, they have identified flood-prone areas and utilize the CodeRED notification system to alert individuals located within those areas when there is a flood risk.
 However, locality staff also noted that, because Hopewell is located on a bluff, their outreach does not focus specifically on evacuation planning (as the flood risk does not rise to the level of requiring evacuation).
 Locality staff further added that they take a seasonal approach to outreach and engage with citizens about coastal storm preparedness prior to hurricane season.